netdsa/dsatest/README.md

 ## Configuration files

 Three kind of files need to be populated in order to run tests on the bench.
-From a top-down approach:
+From a bottom-up approach:

+ * Switch: describe a switch and how its kernel driver exposes some information.
+This file can be shared and used in several test benches.
+ * Board: describe a board, the switches that are on it, and the interfaces that the test bench will be able to use.
+This file can also be shared.
  * Bench: describe how the host machine and the System under Test (SUT) are connected to one another.
 This file is specific to each bench.
- * Board: describe a board, the switches that are on it, and the interfaces that the test bench will be able to use.
-This file can be shared and used in several test benches.
- * Switch: describe a switch and how its kernel driver exposes some information.
-This file is also shareable.

 ### Switch